top of page

 There is no simple answer for this.
 Multiples depend on the practice specifics such as cash flow margins and therefore cost structure (particularly payroll), size, infrastructure, buyer “appetite” for the particular practice, management quality, the quality of clinical care, strength of back office, quality of staff, brand recognition, contracts in place, staff turnaround, mix of different therapies, etc.

 Today, for very small ST, PT, and OT practices we see EBITDA multiples as low as 3x and as high as 6x.
-EBITDA for very small ABA practices can be as low as 6x with the multiple extending with the size of the practice.
-Multiples for larger ABA practices and platform practices extend into the teens.
+The multiple might increase with the size of the practice.
+Multiples for larger ABA practices and platform practices extend from about 6x into the lower teens.

 What are some of the pitfalls of using EBITDA multiples to value autism practices or other pediatric therapy practices?